BerkCertel/BerkCertel/README.md

 ###

 <p align="left">👋 Hello!
-I’m Berk, a passionate developer working in the world of web development and software.
-I specialize in building modern and dynamic web applications using the MERN stack (MongoDB, Express, React, Node.js) and JavaScript technologies.
-My focus is on creating both user-friendly and performance-oriented projects.
-Alongside coding, I place great emphasis on learning new technologies and constantly improving myself.
+I’m Berk, a passionate developer focused on building modern web and mobile applications.
+I work with the MERN stack (MongoDB, Express, React, Node.js), Next.js, React Native, TypeScript, Drizzle ORM, Better Auth, and many other technologies in the JavaScript ecosystem.
+I also create user-friendly interfaces using UI libraries such as shadcn/ui and PrimeReact.
+My goal is to keep learning new technologies, improve my skills, and deliver high-performance projects.

-Check out my projects by exploring my profile!</p>
+Check out my profile to explore my projects!</p>

 ###